4 min read

 According to the American Kennel Club, arthritis “occurs when cartilage, the cushioning between the bones, begins to thin and wear away and the ends of the bones start to rub against each other.”
-Your dog can develop arthritis in her spine, hip, shoulder, elbow, knee, and carpus (what you might call a dog’s wrist).
-A dog with arthritis will likely move slower than she used to, may have trouble getting comfortable and with getting up from a lying position, may avoid jumping on or off furniture, and may avoid active play.
-If you think your dog has arthritis, it is important that you take your dog to your veterinarian.
+Your dog can develop arthritis in the spine, hip, shoulder, elbow, knee, and carpus (what you might call a dog’s wrist).
+A dog with arthritis will likely move slower than they used to, may have trouble getting comfortable and with getting up from a lying position, may avoid jumping on or off furniture, and not want to partake in active play.
+If you think your dog has arthritis, it is important that you take them to your veterinarian.

 The Major Factors: Age, Weight, and Previous Injuries

-While in some rare instances arthritis can be the symptom of other underlying conditions, usually arthritis is caused by one or more of the following three major factors: age, weight, and previous injury.
-As is the case in human beings and other animals, the older a dog is the more likely a dog is to have developed arthritis.
+While in some rare instances arthritis can be the symptom of other underlying conditions, arthritis is often caused by one or more of the following three major factors: age, weight, and previous injury.
+As is the case in human beings and other animals, the older a dog is, the more likely they are to have developed arthritis.
 It just stands to reason that the cartilage in joints will wear out after years of running in the park, jumping to catch a flying disc, and long hikes through the woods.
-As Bette Davis once said, “Getting old is not for sissies.”
-That goes for your dog as well.

 So, your vet says your dog has arthritis.
 What are you supposed to do now?
 Well, if your dog is overweight, that will usually be where you’ll be told to start—a healthier diet and more (albeit gentle) exercise.
 In addition to maintaining a healthy weight, your dog’s vet will often prescribe an anti-inflammatory drug.
-In severe cases, he or she may discuss surgery with you.
-While medication and/or surgery may be viable options in some cases, because you care so much for your dog, you might be wondering about some natural treatments that you might discuss with your vet as additions to what your vet has prescribed.
+In severe cases, they may discuss surgery with you.
+While medication and/or surgery may be viable options in some cases, you could be wondering about natural treatment options in addition to what your vet has prescribed.